Cospectral graphs obtained by edge deletion: Matrices

 By \eqref{eq:1er1}, we conclude that for all $r$, $U(E_r v_1)=F_r v_2$.
 Thus

 Now we prove $(c)$ implies $(a)$.
 Assume $(c)$ holds, then

 therefore $v_1v_1^*-M_1$ and $v_2v_2^*-M_2$ are similar.

-When $M_1$ and $M_2$ are adjacency matrices of cospectral graphs, we have the following result of Johnson and Newman \cite{JohnsonNewmancocos}, and a similar result for unsigned Laplacian matrices.
-Denote the complement of $X$ by $\bar{X}$, and denote the all-ones vector by $\mathbf{1}_n$. \begin{corollary} \begin{itemize} \item[(a)] (Johnson and Newman)\\ If $X$ and $Y$ are adjacency cospectral graphs with cospectral complements, then there is an orthogonal matrix $Q$ such that
+Let $X_1$ and $X_2$ be two graphs.
+For $i=1,2$, let $M_i$ be the adjacency, Laplacian, or unsigned Laplacian matrix of $X_i$.
+If $X_1$ and $X_2$, and their complements, are cospectral with respect to $M$, we have the following results.
+Part $(a)$ is due to Johnson and Newman \cite{JohnsonNewmancocos}.
+Denote the all-ones vector by $\mathbf{1}_n$. \begin{corollary} \begin{itemize} \item[(a)] If $X$ and $Y$ are adjacency cospectral graphs with cospectral complements, then there is an orthogonal matrix $Q$ such that

 \item[(b)] If $X$ and $Y$ are unsigned Laplacian cospectral graphs with cospectral complements, then there is an orthogonal matrix $Q$ such that

 \item[(c)] If $X$ and $Y$ are Laplacian cospectral graphs, then there is an orthogonal matrix $Q$ such that